Decentralized Identifiers (DIDs)

 sd-jwt-vc (or sd-jwt at template creation) is used, matching what the API returns.

-For the underlying specs these formats implement, see Standards and specifications.
+For the specifications these formats implement, see Standards and specifications.

 Both formats support selective disclosure through different mechanisms.
 SD-JWT VC uses salted per-claim disclosures that the holder releases individually. mDoc uses a signed Mobile Security Object in which each data element is independently digested, so the holder can release any subset of elements while keeping the issuer’s signature intact.
 Both can be held in compatible wallets.
 The practical difference is the encoding family: SD-JWT VC is JSON-based; mDoc is CBOR-based.